Narrow-Azimuth Field Data Application

 The large and sparse angular illumination from the imaging of primaries creates lower resolution images, especially for shallow structures.
-By imaging denser and relatively smaller reflection angles, SWIM generates higher resolution images.
+By imaging denser and relatively smaller reflection angles, SWIM generates continuous higher resolution images.

 To improve the image resolution, high-density 3D (HD3D®) acquisition survey geometries can be designed, comprising denser sail line spacing and richer near-offset information.
 However, this increases the cost of both acquisition and data processing.

 Sea-surface reflections provide a significantly wider and denser sampling of shallow reflectors than is possible with primary arrivals.
 Therefore, SWIM provides a possible low cost alternative to high-density acquisition geometries in shallow-water environments.